apache/datasketches-python/docs/source/vector/index.rst

 Vector Sketches
 ==================

+.. currentmodule:: dataksetches

 These sketches are designed to accept vector inputs.
+For now, the library provides only the :class:`density_sketch` for Kernel Density Estimation.

 .. toctree::
   :maxdepth: 1